Faj1223/brain_cancer/README.md

 # Learning Curve Analysis:
 Visualize training and validation loss/accuracy to monitor learning progress.
 # Model Comparison:
-Compare the performance of multiple architectures (e.g., ResNet, VGG, EfficientNet) to determine the best-performing model.
+Compare the performance fine-tune ResNet18 and non fine-tune ResNet18 to determine the best-performing model.
 # Visualization:
 Generate graphs to analyze model performance and showcase results.
 # Dataset:
 The project uses a publicly available MRI dataset containing labeled images for cancerous and non-cancerous cases.

-Key Features:
-Implementation of deep learning architectures using PyTorch/TensorFlow.
-Hyperparameter tuning with tools like GridSearch or Optuna.
-Visualization of results through libraries like Matplotlib and Seaborn.
-Export of the best-trained model for further use or deployment.
+Also MRI dataset containing labeled images for cancerous disease like glioma, menningite and pituitary.

 Metrics Used:
 Accuracy
-Precision, Recall, F1-Score
+Precision,loss
 ROC-AUC Curve
 Training and Validation Loss Curves